-Bikeway Type from Lowest to Highest Stress Existing Length (Miles) Proposed Length (Miles) Total Length (Miles) Low-Stress
+Bikeway Type from Lowest to Highest Stress Existing Length (Miles) Proposed Length (Miles) Total Length (Miles)

-Shared use paths (and parallel, separated biking and walking paths) 26 15 41 ✓
+Shared use paths (and parallel, separated biking and walking paths) 26 14 40

-Separated Bike Lane 7 17 24 ✓
+Separated Bike Lane 7 17 24

-Neighborhood Greenway 0 19 19 ✓
+Neighborhood Greenway 0 19 19

-Buffered Bicycle Lane 3 5 8 varies n
+Buffered Bicycle Lane 3 6 8.5

 Bicycle Lane 18 7 17

 Bicycle Route 11 3 5

 Type TBD 0 2 2

-Total 65 68 116
+Total 65 67 115

-Existing mileage includes all bikeways planned to be built by 2024.
+^{}Existing mileage includes all bikeways to be built by 2024.

-The Bicycle Vision Network was developed by reviewing the existing bicycle network, the unbuilt recommendations from the 2010 Bicycle Master Plan and equity priority areas, plus a review of community feedback, and network and facility selection best practices, including the Federal Highway Administration's Bikeway Selection Guide (2019) and the forthcoming American Association of State Highway and Transportation Officials' Guide for the Development of Bicycle Facilities.
+The Bicycle Vision Network was developed by reviewing the existing bicycle network and the unbuilt recommendations from the 2010 Bicycle Master Plan, plus a review of community feedback, and network and facility selection best practices, including the Federal Highway Administration's Bikeway Selection Guide (2019) and the forthcoming American Association of State Highway and Transportation Officials' Guide for the Development of Bicycle Facilities.